 Grab a cappuccino from the museum’s Best Cafe to fuel your art browsing.
 For something more satiating, indulge in artfully prepared dishes at Amuse Restaurant.

-Travel back in time as you enter the remarkably well-preserved 12,000-square-foot Maymont Mansion.
+Travel back in time as you enter the centerpiece at Maymont: the remarkably well-preserved 12,000-square-foot Maymont Mansion.
 Get a taste of the Dooleys’ cosmopolitan lifestyle through the costume collection of peak 1890s fashion and lavishly decorated rooms, including a bed shaped like a swan.

 The Poe Museum